iancze/DiskJockey/docs/src/RADMC3D_setup.md

 # RADMC3D setup

 This is a brief overview of some of the options that are set for RADMC-3D.
+For most `DiskJockey` use, the user need only be concerned about the gridding setup.
+However, some of the files written out to interface with RADMC-3D are documented here for reference.

 ## Gridding